mdhUW07/myProject/notebook-log.md

 ```

-# Visualize mtDNA with Chlorobox
+# Visualize mtDNA with Chlorobox with BombusTerresttrismtDNA.gb file in data directory as input

 https://chlorobox.mpimp-golm.mpg.de/OGDraw.html